AndrewNordstrom/LEGO_Price_Analysis/README.md

-I'll help you create a clear, informative README that showcases your analysis.
-Here's a suggested structure:

 # LEGO Price Analysis

 Analysis of 1,167 LEGO set prices to find value patterns across age ranges, sizes, and price brackets.